HistoryThis section has been translated automatically.

 DefinitionThis section has been translated automatically.

-Rare, familial (autosomal-dominantly inherited) and sporadically occurring tumour syndrome, characterised by multiple skin tumours(sebaceous gland neoplasias, basal cell carcinomas, keratoacanthomas) and carcinomas of internal organs: colorectal carcinoma (49%), carcinomas of the urogenital tract (20%); breast carcinomas (10%); myeloproliferative diseases (9%), carcinomas of the upper gastrointestinal tract (7%).
+- carcinomas of internal organs: colorectal carcinoma (49%), carcinomas of the genitourinary tract (20%); breast carcinomas (10%); myeloproliferative disorders (9%), carcinomas of the upper gastrointestinal tract (7%).

-It is assumed that the syndrome is a (minus) variant of hereditary nonpolyposis colon cancer syndrome, HNPCC (Lynch syndrome type II).
+It can be assumed that Muir-Torre syndrome is a (minus) variant of"hereditary nonpolyposis colon cancer syndrome"/HNPCC/Lynch syndrome type II), in which mutations occur in the same gene.

 You might also be interested in